codecentric/gatling-jdbc/README.md

 ### Checks

 Currently, checks are only implemented for SELECT.
-When importing `de.codecentric.gatling.jdbc.Predef._` two types of checks are provided.
+When importing `dev.code_n_roll.gatling.jdbc.Predef._` two types of checks are provided.
 The first type is the SimpleCheck.

 #### SimpleCheck